Frequently Asked Questions

 When you enroll in a Manhattan GMAT course you receive a complete set of prep materials, including the 10 Manhattan GMAT Strategy Guides, Foundations of Verbal Strategy Supplement and Foundations of Math Strategy Supplement & Workshops, designed to cover core skills.
 The resources for homework include the 3 Official Guides (OGs) for GMAT Review, which contain real questions that have appeared on past Official GMAT exams.
 You will also receive a Test Simulation Booklet and marker, which allow you to practice with the same kind of laminated scrap paper provided at official testing centers.
 Additionally, you will receive access to all of Manhattan GMAT's online resources, including our Computer Adaptive Practice Exams, Question Banks, eBook access, Online Labs, Challenge Problem Archive, and full-length class Session Recordings & homework review Section Recordings.
 Course enrollment also provides you with a 30-minute Post-Course Assessment at the end of the program as well as a Post-Exam Assessment after you have taken the official GMAT exam.
 Complete Course students also have the option to purchase Office Hour sessions, allowing you to discuss homework or other questions you may have one-on-one with an instructor in an online classroom.

 When placing your order, you will have the option to select Ground, 2-Day, or Next Day delivery service.
-Orders placed before 2:30 PM EST Monday-Friday will be processed and shipped the same day.
-Orders placed after 2:30 PM EST or on holidays and weekends will be processed on the following business day.
+Orders placed before 1:00 PM EST Monday-Friday will be processed and shipped the same day.
+Orders placed after 1:00 PM EST or on holidays and weekends will be processed on the following business day.
 Tracking information will be automatically emailed to you.
-If you are enrolling in a class at one of the following locations, you will also have the option to pick up your books at your first class session: Boston, Chicago, New York, San Francisco, Santa Monica, Silicon Valley, Washington, D.C.
+If you are enrolling in a class at one of the following locations, you will also have the option to pick up your books at one of our centers: Boston, Chicago, New York, San Francisco, Santa Monica, Silicon Valley, Washington, D.C.
 We recommend having the books shipped, as the complete set weighs close to 25 pounds and may be difficult to carry home.
 Access to all online resources, including electronic versions of our books, will be available in your Student Center immediately upon completion of your registration.

 We ask that all students complete a full length practice exam before the first class session, in order to receive a baseline score that can used to gauge your progress during the course.
 You can take this practice exam by logging into the Student Center.
 We also suggest taking our brief Math Diagnostic Test and, if necessary, reviewing our Foundations of Math supplement or attending a Foundations workshop, which are free for complete course students (workshop recordings are also available to course students in the Student Center).
 If you are concerned about the Verbal section of the exam, we recommend reviewing our Foundations of Verbal materials before or early on in your program.
 The FoV Strategy Supplement provides a user-friendly review for those who want to cement their understanding of the basic principles of grammar, logic, and reading.
 Finally, we recommend reviewing the first three chapters of GMAT Roadmap to find out how best to organize your studies and how to mater content efficiently.